farezv/farezv.github.io/_posts/2014-12-14-Real-data-is-messy.md

 ### Navigating complex html

 The first problem I encountered was the incredibly complex HTML structure.
 I mean we're talking `divs` inside `divs` that would confuse the creators of Inception.
-If this HTML document was a human, it would be some genetically malformed mutant designed specifically to create chaos and bring upon the downfall of manking.
+If this HTML document was a human, it would be some genetically malformed mutant designed specifically to create chaos and bring upon the downfall of mankind.
 It's that bad.

 I finally managed to extract the little information I needed using [cheerio's](http://npmjs.org/package/cheerio) JQuery-like DOM parsing syntax.
 And then I noticed the following problem.